bitshares/dev.bitshares.works/core/tutorials/FAQ.md

 #### Q. How can I close the CLI client in a clean way?

 In Windows closing the whole window produces a nasty exception.
 In Windows you can try ctrl-d which stops the process but stil produces a nasty exception.

-#### Q. How can I import my GUI-wallet account into CLI-wallet?

-CLI and GUI wallet are two separated applications.
-They use separated ways to represent backups.
-You can currently only manually import keys from the GUI into the CLI.

-Your wallet private keys have extremely important roles.
-By importing your private keys to a new CLI-wallet, you can control your account funds from the CLI-wallet.

-First, find your private keys in your GUI-wallet
-- Login to your GUI-wallet
-- Go to [Settings] – [Permissions].
-There are Active, Owner, and Memo tabs.
-- In the tab, click your public key (or the key image).
-It will open a form.
-- On the form, click [Show], save your private key information to use later.

-Connect the CLI-wallet pointing it to a live node

-    ./programs/cli_wallet/cli_wallet --server-rpc-endpoint ws://localhost:8090
-    Or
-    ./programs/cli_wallet//cli-wallet -s wss://bitshares.openledger.info/ws

-You should get a prompt

-    new>>>

-Set a password for your CLI-wallet and unlock.

-**Note:** This password does not need to be the same with your GUI-wallet password.
-You will create a *new wallet* and it will be secured by the new password.

-    new >>> set_password mypass
-    set_password mypass
-    null
-    locked >>> unlock mypass
-    unlock mypass
-    null
-    unlocked >>>

-Import your each private key you saved from your GUI-wallet into your new CLI-wallet.

-    import_key your-account-name THISISTHEKEYTHATYOUCOPIED

-And you are done.
-No need to claim balance.
-Your account balances are in there.

-Use `list_my_account`s to see your imported account.

-And to check balance:

-    unlocked >>> list_account_balances your-account-name
-    list_account_balances your-account-name
-    31016.69330 BTS
-    0 CNY
-    0 USD

-    unlocked >>>

 #### Q. Why does the CLI client crash immediately when I try to run it for the first time?